-ancient city in quva
+Ancient city in Quva

-ancient settlement in quva
+Ancient settlement in Quva

 According to Chinese sources, since its foundation and until the occupation of the territory by the Arabs, Quva was known as Kuaisang, Yuan Cheng and Hongmin.
-From the point of view of a traveller, Quva is a place to visit while traveling to Ershi or between Andijan and Fergana cities.
+The current archaeological site is mostly from the 10th to 13th centuries AD but there are signs from 7th and 8th centuries and even from 3rd – 4th centuries BC as well.
+Uzbeks call the site Zindontepa.

-In the ancient times, Kuva was built on the site of an even more ancient Fergana valley settlement and developed into a traditional oriental city with the ruler’s citadel, the Shakhristan – a part of a city within the fortification and a series of Rabads that are areas around a city held by tradesmen’s and craftsmen’s quarters.
+In the ancient times, Kuva was built at the site of an even more ancient Fergana valley settlement and developed into a traditional oriental city with the ruler’s citadel, the Shakhristan – a part of a city within the fortification and a series of Rabads that are areas around a city held by tradesmen’s and craftsmen’s quarters.

-Quva was surrounded by a strongly fortified wall, so its modern name – Kubo in Persian means “strong”, an “elevated area” or a “strong fortress”.
+The ancient city was surrounded by a strongly fortified wall, so its modern name – Kubo in Persian means “strong”, an “elevated area” or a “strong fortress”.
 Despite this, in the 13th century, the city was damaged heavily by the Mongol troops.
 Today you can still see restored walls which give you an idea about the fortifications of the city.

 In the middle of the 20th century, archaeological excavations exposed a Buddhist temple in Quva from 7th – 8th centuries with clay statues of Buddha and other divinities.
 The study also proved that Kuva was a glass manufacturing center, which produced a wide range of glass items.